Find Affordable College Courses

 Clarksville, TN

-Austin Peay State University came in at #6 in this year’s edition of the Best Value Communication & Journalism Master’s Degree Schools in Tennessee ranking.
-Located in the medium-sized city of Clarksville, Austin Peay State University is a public school with a moderately-sized student population.
+With a ranking of #6, Austin Peay State University did quite well on this year’s best value schools for communication and journalism students working on their master’s degree.
+Located in the city of Clarksville, Austin Peay State University is a public school with a moderately-sized student population.

-In-state tuition fees for graduate students at Austin Peay State University are $9,841 per year.
+The average tuition and fees for an in-state graduate student at Austin Peay State University are $9,841 a year.

 Best Value Communication & Journalism Colleges in the Southeast Region